fgrammatico/Ansible/README.md

-# Automation
+# Ansible Roles
-A collection of Ansible playbooks
+A collection of Ansible roles/playbooks
 Work in progress.